 Nurse Practitioner, Pain Management

-Roxane Anderson, RN, APRN, CPNP, has worked at Cincinnati Children's Hospital Medical Center since 1975.
+Roxane Anderson, MSN, APRN, CPNP, has worked at Cincinnati Children's Hospital Medical Center since 1975.
 She worked in the Department of Hematology/Oncology until 1992.
 She began working in the Department of Same Day Surgery in August 1992 and from there was hired by the Department of Anesthesia in July 2002.
 Roxane has been working in Pain Management within the Department of Anesthesia.